Professional Supervision Insights Surveys

 If the evidence is ignored, supervision can be a waste of time or even worse, an invalidating, traumatic or toxic experience.

-I am currently finalising three different surveys in order to review supervision at these levels:
+I have created 3 surveys in order to review supervision at these levels:

 Are you and your workplace engaged in supervision aligned with best practice?